Adult Palliative Medicine Fellows

 Molly Bacon, PharmD

 Molly Bacon is originally from Fairview, Pennsylvania.
-Molly attended the University of South Carolina and received her PharmD from the South Carolina College of Pharmacy in Columbia, South Carolina in 2019.
-After graduation, she began her PGY1 pharmacy residency at the University of Pittsburgh Medical Center (UPMC Hamot) in Erie, Pennsylvania.
-Throughout her residency, Molly has gained experience caring for diverse patient populations in various areas including acute care, chronic disease state management, internal medicine, and transitions of care.
+Molly attended the University of South Carolina and received her PharmD from the South Carolina College of Pharmacy in Columbia, South Carolina.
+After graduation, she completed a PGY1 pharmacy residency at the University of Pittsburgh Medical Center in Erie, Pennsylvania.
+Throughout her residency, Molly gained experience caring for diverse patient populations in various areas including acute care, chronic disease state management, internal medicine, and transitions of care.
+During her time with UPMC, Molly collaborated on several quality improvement projects, including spearheading an opioid stewardship initiative to guide pain management in health system oncology services.
 Her professional interests include palliative care, pain management, family medicine, oncology, transitions of care, and academia.
-Molly has continued to grow her passion for teaching by precepting pharmacy students and giving lectures at a local physician assistant program.
+Molly has continued to grow her passion for teaching by precepting pharmacy students, giving lectures at a local physician assistant program, and participating in a teaching and learning seminar.
 In her spare time, she enjoys spending time with family and friends, cooking, boxing, kayaking, hiking, and traveling.
-After completion of her PGY2 and fellowship, Molly hopes to obtain a position as a pain and palliative care clinical pharmacist at a site affiliated with educational healthcare programs.
+After completion of her PGY2 and fellowship, Molly hopes to obtain a position as a palliative care clinical pharmacist at a site affiliated with educational healthcare programs.